faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 I love all that is good in "the world" and I love all the people in "the world."
 I try to follow good voices, whether they come from "the world" or are found in religious spheres.

-My own desires are to live a good life.
+My desire is to live a good life.
 I feel like that encourages me to embrace truth, not unnecessarily question it.

 > If our true desire is to rescue those we love, we ourselves must stay firmly with Christ by embracing His Church and the fulness of His gospel.